Big Game Rules

 Transportation of Horses

 All horses being transported must be inspected by a local livestock inspector.
-Nonresidents with horses must have proof of ownership.
+Nonresidents with horses must have proof of ownership and health papers.
 For further information contact the New Mexico Livestock Board: (505) 841-6161.